-Limit on Number of Proposals per Organization: 2
+Limit on Number of Proposals per Organization:

-Academic institutions are limited to participation on two (2) proposals as a lead institution, preferably involving distinct application areas.
+Academic institutions are limited to participation on two (2) proposals as a lead institution.

 A lead academic institution that has submitted a proposal has the option to participate as a subawardee on additional proposals submitted under this solicitation.
 Lead academic institutions that have submitted a proposal may also provide consultants to other proposals submitted under this solicitation.
+There is no limit on the number of times an institution is a subawardee or a consultant in proposals lead by another academic institution.

-Limit on Number of Proposals per PI or Co-PI: 1
+Limit on Number of Proposals per PI or Co-PI: